One of the Hardest Things You'll Ever Have to Do

-In my June blog post, I wrote about Vertigo and how it’s actually a symptom of misplaced focus.
+In an earlier post, I wrote about Vertigo and how it’s actually a symptom of misplaced focus.

 You go where your attention goes.